Bank of America: Merger of NationsBank and BankAmerica, 1998

-Banc of America Securities
+Banc of America Securities subsidiary

 Banc of America Securities LLC (BAS) was the investment banking subsidiary of BoA from 1998 until BoA was merged with Merrill Lynch (2008).
 Headquartered in New York City, the company competed in both the domestic and international equity and investment banking markets.
 The company was a registered broker-dealer with the United States Securities and Exchange Commission (SEC) and was a member of the New York Stock Exchange and the National Association of Securities Dealers.
 The use of "Banc" in the BAS's name was indicative of the fact that the company was not a bank, and its deposits and other holdings were not insured by the Federal Deposit Insurance Corporation.

 The subsidiary was founded in 1998 following a strategy pioneered by Citigroup that combines corporate lending with investment banking advice and services.
 During its years of operation, its strongest investment banking groups included high-yield debt underwriting and Leveraged Finance, in addition to industry coverage groups such as Healthcare, Consumer & Retail, Global Industries, Media & Telecom, Financial Institutions, Real Estate, and Gaming.
 It also had a massive equities and derivatives group led by John Sandelman.
-The group was later led by Chris Innes from 2002 to 2006 (in 2001, Innes was instrumental in a deal kept private that generated $100 million in fees for the bank adjusted (191mm in 2025 $$)), the largest equities derivative deal of all time.
+The group was later led by Chris Innes from 2002 to 2006 (in 2001, Innes was instrumental in a deal kept private that generated $100 million in fees for the bank adjusted ($US191 million in 2025), the largest equities derivative deal of all time.
 Innes had become one of the youngest managing directors in the firm's history at 27, and made Global Head of Equities, Derivatives, and Prime Brokerage at 32 before leaving to launch his own hedge fund.
 BAS also did a significant amount of work for Financial Sponsors, or private equity firms, often financing leveraged transactions.
 On the product side, the firm employed M&A senior bankers throughout the industry coverage groups.
 BAS also had a stand-alone Mergers & Acquisitions Group, consisting of bankers that transact M&A deals across all industries, as well as a Transaction Development Group, which aimed to identify and market transaction opportunities.
 The unit also had sizeable fixed income, currency, and commodities divisions.